Kkritos/Rapster/README.md

 <a name="applicationsofthecode"></a>
 ### 7. Applications of the code

 The code can be useful when executed multiple times, for instance, when simulating a set of clusters and generating a population of dynamically formed BBH mergers.
+If the same initial conditions are used, then run multiple realizations by changing the seed number each time.

 Although the program is not computationally expensive (we have tested it on a laptop that can generate a few binary black hole mergers per second), independent parallelization is still encouraged when simulating many star clusters to improve efficiency.